Cr4zi/Cr4zi/README.md

-Just a linux enthusiast, and a tiling window manager fanboy
+Just a linux enthusiast, and a tiling window manager freak